 You could not afford the cost of replacing your phone: If you have an expensive smartphone it could cost hundreds of pounds to replace, so think about taking out mobile phone insurance.

 If you decide to take out mobile phone insurance, you should check the conditions of your policy to make sure you get the cover you need.
 Check for exclusions, and look for policies with a low excess.

 Check to see if you already have cover in place before you buy separate mobile phone insurance.

-Packaged bank accounts and home insurance policies typically include cover for mobile phones, and your phone may still be under warranty:
+Packaged bank accounts and home insurance policies typically include cover for mobile phones, plus your phone may still be under warranty.